Organised crime in Australia: Terrorism

 Faheem Khalid; Mohammed Abderrahman (aka Willie Brigitte); Joseph T. Thomas; the Sydney Five and 2005 Sydney terrorism plot.; the Benbrika Group in Melbourne (including Abdul Nacer Benbrika); and the Holsworthy Barracks terror plot.

 Arson

 An example of arson is the Whiskey Au Go Go fire.

 Sexual assault

 An example of sexual assault is the Sydney gang rapes.

 Protection rackets, extortion and coercion

 Examples of protection rackets, extortion and coercion include Alphonse Gangitano.

-Financial Crime
+Financial crime

 Money laundering

 Money laundering may be connected with legitimate operations, and has economic impacts.

 Counterfeiting

 In relation to counterfeiting, all State, Territory and Federal police are authorised under the Crimes (Currency) Act 1981 to seize and prosecute currency related matters, including domestic and foreign currencies.
 Counterfeiting can range across films, music, games and other electronic appliances, software, and fashion.

 Tax Evasion

 Tax Evasion may be connected with legitimate operations and has an economic impact.

 Cybercrime

+Cybercrime has grown significantly as a category of organised crime in Australia.
+According to the Australian Signals Directorate's ACSC Annual Cyber Threat Report 2024–25, the Australian Cyber Security Centre received over 84,700 cybercrime reports during the 2024–25 financial year — approximately one every six minutes — with the average financial impact per cybercrime report for businesses reaching $80,850, an increase of 50% from the prior year.
+The Australian Competition and Consumer Commission's National Anti-Scam Centre reported total scam losses of $2.18 billion across all reporting agencies in calendar year 2025, with investment scams accounting for $837.7 million of that figure.
+Key figures of cybercrime at a glance show $2.18 billions of total reported scam loses in Australia in 2025; 84700+ cybercrime reports received by ACSC between 2024-2025; $80,250 average cost per cybercrime for Australian businesses (up by 50%) and a total of 481,253 scam reports across all agencies in 2025.